Death Comes on Swift Wings

 “How hard?”
 Les asked.

 “Latin verbs,” she said darkly.
 “Hundreds of them.”
 She brightened.
-“But if you’re very nice to me, I might let you use my mirror.”
+“But if you’re very nice to me, I might share some of my mints with you.”

 Les put a hand over his heart.
 “We are honored by Your Highness’s mercy.”

 Her eyes narrowed, but she was smiling now.
 “Careful, Mr. Shores,” she said.
-“Papa knows where the shovels are kept.”
+“Papa knows where the pick-axes are kept.”

 “Bed,” Carter said firmly.